High-control environments enforce structure.

 No. The Conviction Curriculum® is provided at no cost to participants.

 This program is not for people looking to be managed or fixed.
-Participation is voluntary and works best for men who are ready to take responsibility for themselves.
+Participation is voluntary and works best for individuals who are ready to take responsibility for themselves.

 Individuals may support the mission by: